lightningkite/khrysalis/docs/Tutorial.md

     override val title: String = "Root"

     // Let's store what our TextView should show, because we're going to change it.
-    // An `ObservableProperty` is exactly that - a property, or piece of information, on which we can observe changes.
-    // This uses something called RX under the hood, which you should go learn about.
-    // I highly recommend looking at the source for these properties, as the basic ones are both simple (sub 25 lines) and useful.
-    // We use observable properties to keep our user interface and information in perfect sync. val message: StandardObservableProperty<String> = StandardObservableProperty("Hello!")
+    // We're going to us RxJava to keep store values.
+A `ValueSubject` is simply a value that we can observe changes on. val message: ValueSubject<String> = ValueSubject("Hello!")

     // Creates and configures a view representing this data.
     // A `ViewDependency` is a set of information about an Android Activity and context.
     // In other platforms, this type has other information specific to that platform. override fun generate(dependency: ViewDependency): View {
-        // `RootXml` is a class automatically generated by the task mentioned above. val xml = RootXml()
+        // `RootBinding` is a class automatically generated by Android. val xml = RootBinding()
         // Actually creates the layout in question.
 We're now going to set it up and return it. val view = xml.setup(dependency)

-        // bindString is an extension function which makes the given TextView always show the ObservableProperty in question. xml.textView.bindString(message)
+        // bind is an extension function which makes the given TextView always show the Observable in question.
+        // It's bidirectional as well.
+        message.bind(xml.textView)

         // Let's add some code to run when the button is clicked! xml.button.setOnClickListener {